OzieGamma/CSharp-Backend-Challenge/README.md

 * You are required to code in javascript
 * You will be able to submit the challenge anytime you are ready provided the challenge is still open
 * Your code should be neatly commented
-* You are required to fork this repo and submit a pull request
-* If you wish to not make public, your submission, please complete the code in your local repository and email a patch file to careers@holmusk.com
+* Please complete the code in your local repository and email a patch file or link to careers@holmusk.com
 * Please note that you will also be judged on the elegance of your code, level of abstraction and technical skills presented in the implementation.
 For more details, refer to the Judging Criteria section below.

 ## The Challenge